 Before you paint the surface of the board, make sure it’s completely dry.
 Cement paint won’t adhere to a wet or damp surface.
 If you use any liquids to clean the cement board, wait at least two days before you paint it.
 Use plastic wrap to prevent moisture from settling on the surface of the board if need be.

 Warning: When using primer or paint, always wear safety gear, like gloves and a face mask.
 Avoid inhaling fumes for too long, and only work in well-ventilated areas.

 To prevent cracks and bubbles in the future, you should prepare and prime your cement board.
-Use solvent cements with plastic resins to prime your board and soften it, so that the board adheres to the paint better.
+Use solvent cement with plastic resins to prime your board and soften it, so that the board adheres to the paint better.
 Follow the directions on your chosen primer.
 Ensure an even and smooth finish by using only high-quality cement primers.
-Let dry before painting.
+Let it dry before painting.

 Step 4 - Apply the Paint

 Using a paintbrush or paint roller, apply the paint on the surface of the cement board.
 For best results, apply thin layers to the surface of the board, and let each layer dry before applying another one.
-Apply 3-4 layers of paint to ensure color stability and depth.
+Apply three to four layers of paint to ensure color stability and depth.
 Watch out for any bubbles and cracks on the surface of the board.
 If any bubbles or cracks occur, stop painting, strip the surface, and re-apply the cement primer.

 Step 5 - Apply Sealant